 Alongside its beautiful tourist spots, Suzhou has many excellent learning resources and sports facilities, a great choice of shopping malls, cinemas and restaurants, and a variety of bars and nightclubs.

-The entertainment guide City Weekend has a wealth of information on restaurants, bars, events, and local news.
+The entertainment guide That's Suzhou has a wealth of information on restaurants, bars, events, and local news.

 Suzhou has a history of more than 2,500 years and is one of the oldest towns in the Yangtze Basin area.
 It was originally settled by local tribes who named themselves the Gou Wu and who formed settlements on the edges of hills above the wetlands around Lake Tai, a large lake located west of Suzhou.